 The Yale Undergraduate Aerospace Association promotes and advances aerospace engineering through collaboration, innovation, and outreach.
 YUAA cultivates leaders who meet challenges with discipline and creativity.

-Yale Aerospace has four exciting projects this year.
+YUAA has five exciting projects this year.
 The team will:

-- Develop our first hybrid rocket with solid fuel and a liquid oxidizer.
-This will expand YUAA’s knowledge of rocket construction.
+- Continue developing our first hybrid rocket with solid fuel and a liquid oxidizer to learn to construct more powerful rockets.

 - Construct a CubeSat as part of a multi-year project that promises to culminate in YUAA’s first satellite in low earth orbit

-Last year, YUAA built a rocket that won 2nd place in the IREC payload competition, constructed a fully-autonomous UAV, built an automated optical telescope, and began design and construction of a CubeSat to detect cosmic particles in low-earth orbit.
+Last year, YUAA built and launched a high altitude balloon, began work on our first hybrid rocket, constructed a turbo-jet engine, and continued design and construction of a CubeSat to detect cosmic particles in low-earth orbit.

 YUAA began in 2010 by launching high-altitude balloon projects designed to photograph the Earth and perform atmospheric experiments.
 YUAA’s second balloon, Horizon, took this website’s banner image.